d-rideout/MeleeWizard/doc/HouseRules.md

   even its own sample combat does not use!
 What to make of it?
 It weakens disengagement a bit, which may be a good thing.
 Otherwise high DX figures can just dance around lower DX figures...
 (10sep021)
+* If a figure has multiple weapons ready, and another rolls a 6 when engaging it in HTH combat, does the attacking figure get hit with all ready weapons, or just one of the defender's choice?
+(18sep021)

 ---
 Rules from Other Houses: